|

 A single act of nuclear or radiological terrorism would have catastrophic humanitarian, political, environmental and economic consequences on a global scale.

 Terrorists are known to be actively seeking weapons and materials for use in a radiological or nuclear terrorist attack.
-Since the early 1990s, the IAEA has received voluntary reporting from its Member States confirming over 3000 incidents with nuclear and radiological materials.
-This includes over 450 incidents of smuggling or unauthorized possession, and over 700 incidents involving theft or loss of such material.
+Since 1993, the IAEA has received voluntary reporting from its Member States confirming over 4390 confirmed incidents with nuclear and radiological materials.
+This includes over 353 incidents connected with trafficking or malicious use, and over 1065 incidents of undetermined intent.
+INTERPOL analysis reveals that those statistics are significantly higher due to incidents not being reported.

 It is a crucial undertaking to secure radiological and nuclear materials worldwide but the capacity to prevent trafficking of radiological and nuclear materials remains inadequate.
-Futhermore, new and increasingly sophisticated threats are emerging, such as cyber threats to nuclear facilities.
+The IAEA reports that in the last decade, 65% of all thefts reported to the IAEA have occurred during the authorized transport of materials, which highlights the importance to strengthen security measures, including during transport.
+Furthermore, new and increasingly sophisticated threats are emerging, such as cyber threats to nuclear facilities.

 Enhancing Global Nuclear & Radiological Security